Giza East Field

 The rest of the eastern field was built around this group of eight twin mastabas.
-Of these the great mastaba G 7510 of king's son and vizier Ankhhaf stands out due to its size.
-The construction of several other mastabas can be dated to the time of King Khafre.
-G 7530 + 7540, the tomb of Meresankh III, contains quarry inscriptions dating to year 13 of that king.
+Of these, the great mastaba G 7510 of the prince and vizier Ankhhaf stands out due to its size.
+The construction of several other mastabas can be dated to the time of Khafre.
+G 7530–7540, the tomb of Meresankh III, contains quarry inscriptions dating to year 13 of that king.
 Mastaba G 7050, belonging to Nefertkau I, was built during the reign of Khafre as well.
 Further additions date to the end of the 4th, 5th and 6th dynasty and even later.

 Queen's pyramids

 Pyramid G 1a was at first thought to belong to Queen Meritites I but Lehner has shown that the pyramid belonged to Hetepheres I instead.
-All three pyramids have a square base measuring about 45 – 49 m. on a side.
+All three pyramids have a square base measuring about 45–49 m on a side.
 The angle of inclination is about 51° 50‘ for all three.